sukarix/docs/src/architecture-concepts/terminology.md

 ## Processor

-A component responsible for applying behaviors of traits to classes.
+A component responsible for applying behaviors or traits to classes.
 It ensures that specific functionalities or attributes are consistently applied across relevant classes.

 ## Session